yeh0903/ECE_253_Project/README.md

 compress.py makes the raw images we collected compressed

-ML_restore.py is for restoring the compressed images by using the FBCNN
+ML_restore.py is for restoring the compressed images by using the FBCNN, which can be found on https://github.com/jiaxi-jiang/FBCNN.git.
+The .pt file can be found on https://github.com/jiaxi-jiang/FBCNN/releases/tag/v1.0